apache/spark/docs/tuning.md

 locality based on the data's current location.
 In order from closest to farthest:

 - `PROCESS_LOCAL` data is in the same JVM as the running code.
-This is the best locality possible
+This is the best locality possible.
 - `NODE_LOCAL` data is on the same node.
 Examples might be in HDFS on the same node, or in another executor on the same node.
-This is a little slower than `PROCESS_LOCAL` because the data has to travel between processes
+This is a little slower than `PROCESS_LOCAL` because the data has to travel between processes.
-- `NO_PREF` data is accessed equally quickly from anywhere and has no locality preference
+- `NO_PREF` data is accessed equally quickly from anywhere and has no locality preference.
 - `RACK_LOCAL` data is on the same rack of servers.
-Data is on a different server on the same rack so needs to be sent over the network, typically through a single switch
+Data is on a different server on the same rack so needs to be sent over the network, typically through a single switch.
-- `ANY` data is elsewhere on the network and not in the same rack
+- `ANY` data is elsewhere on the network and not in the same rack.

 Spark prefers to schedule all tasks at the best locality level, but this is not always possible.
 In situations where there is no unprocessed data on any idle executor, Spark switches to lower locality